ethanzhao01/business_analyst_portfolio/project_sourcing/README.md

 ## Executive Summary
 This project implements a **data-driven supplier risk assessment** leveraging a **Multi-Criteria Decision-Making (MCDM)** model and the **Kraljic Portfolio Matrix**.
 The objective is to quantify sourcing concentration, supply risk exposure, and profit impact across the product catalog.

-**Key Finding:** A small cluster of **Strategic products accounts for 83% of total spend**, signaling a high dependency risk that requires immediate proactive supplier management and resilience planning.
+**Key Finding:** A core group of **Strategic products accounts for 93% of total spend**, signaling a critical dependency that requires immediate proactive supplier management and resilience planning.

 <br>